 If you want to supplement your regular routine with some extra abs or glutes, you could try some of the stuff at Blogilates.
 The host, Cassey is popular but she’ll be pretty girly for some of you.

-My favourite family dance party is to watch this video and we all try to copy the guy in the front (who makes me want to go back in time so I can ask him to be my boyfriend.
+Or just do something weird like play this video and try to copy the guy in the front (who makes me want to go back in time so I can ask him to be my boyfriend.
 Check it:)

 If you are in the ‘baby steps’ phase of getting active, a ‘Couch to 5K’ program could be a great place to get started.
 This is a gentle 3 days a week program designed to help newbies gradually build up to running a 5k.